TALK TO AN EXPERT+977-9764792172

 The Mundum Trail Trek is a newly discovered trekking trail hidden away in the eastern hills of Nepal, tracing its way through quiet corners of Khotang, Bhojpur and Solukhumbu.
 There is no doubt that it is not the type of place that you will stumble upon by accident.
 The Mundum Trail is one of those routes that keeps a safe distance from the trekking highways that all the tourists know, instead it passes over peaceful mountain ridges and traditional Kiranti settlement areas where the pace of life hasn’t changed much in years.

-In this part of Nepal, the mountain don’t just reveal themselves before you in a crowded skyline; they make their appearance slowly, layer by layer, as if they’re testing your patience before showing you the view.
+In this part of Nepal, the mountain doesn’t just reveal themselves before you in a crowded skyline; they make their appearance slowly, layer by layer, as if they’re testing your patience before showing you the view.
 What makes this place feel so pure and untouched isn’t just the absence of tourists.
 It’s the fact that the trail is still, in a very real way, a part of the people who live there.
 There’s this very distinct feeling that this trail wasn’t made for trekkers.
 Trekkers were simply lucky enough to be granted access to this trail.

 Even long after you’ve gone back to your normal life, there’s something about the Mundum Trail that tends to live in your mind in these very small, very quiet ways.
 Perhaps it’s the memory of a mist rising off a mountain ridge at dawn, or perhaps it’s the very specific way that the wind sounds as it blows through a forest of rhododendron.
 There’s something that gives you this very distinct feeling that you didn’t just travel a landscape; you were invited, in a very gentle fashion, into another world.